 The converted Land Rovers had EAT electric power trains.
 The 60 kWh battery powered a 150 bhp motor providing 300 Mn of torque.
 And of course, that power train had to stand up to the rigours of off-road driving.

 Based in Dursley, Gloucestershire, Refuse Vehicle Solutions is a company that specialises in supplying refuse collection vehicles of all kinds to customers throughout the UK.
 Its offerings include remanufactured vehicles which have been brought back to as-new condition, with the addition of more modern features and equipment.

 In September 2020 RVS announced the e-One.
 This is a remanufacturing package to convert diesel-powered RCVs to battery electric power.
 The first example went to Recycling Partnership, based in Crawley.

 The electric drivetrain of the e-One was supplied by EMOSS, a Dutch company, and the base vehicle was a 6 x 2 Dennis-Eagle.
 A top speed of 56 mph was claimed, which is going some for a bin wagon.

 At the beginning of 2021, Fiat announced that the e-Ducato would be available in the UK by the middle of the year.
-Based on a model built for some years, this is Fiat’s first foray into a pure-electric van, being unveiled in 2019.
-Recognising the age of the base model, the e-Ducato is offered in a wide range of configurations to suit the maximum number of possible applications.
+Based on a model built for some years, this was Fiat’s first foray into a pure-electric van, being unveiled in 2019.
+Recognising the age of the base model, the e-Ducato was offered in a wide range of configurations to suit the maximum number of possible applications.